xhitespirit/MediaMandrill/README.md

 ## Optional: setup SSL to access MediaMandrill through https://YourComputerNameOrIP:4443/

-### Generating certificates with mkcert (under Windows) if you don't already have some:
+### Generating certificate and key with mkcert (under Windows) if you don't already have one:

 - Download mkcert from https://github.com/FiloSottile/mkcert/releases/latest
 - Rename to mkcert.exe